|

 in Jerusalem during the Maccabean Dynasty, the Jews were scandalized (see

-2 Maccabees 4:7 ff.), and it holds even more true today that sports are a
+2 Maccabees 4:7 ff.), and it holds even more true today that competitive

 love to the world through the evil-for-evil and